On the strangely passionate – and enduring – adulation for the ‘Roman Genius’

 Italia, victim or no, did love him.
 After sanctions were imposed to punish Italy for his unprovoked and mass-murderous invasion of Abyssinia in 1935, Il Duce called on Italians to donate their wedding rings to him – in exchange for steel ones – and other gold to help the invasion effort.
 Astonishingly, hundreds of thousands of Italians heeded the call from the reverse Midas, and handed over 33,622 tons of gold for steel, symbolically marrying their leader and providing the dowry themselves.

-To be fair, it wasn’t just the Italians who couldn’t resist Mussolini for the first decade or so of his dictatorship.
+It wasn’t just the Italians who couldn’t resist Mussolini for the first decade or so of his dictatorship.
 Mussolini was the first pop star politician in the age of mass communication and had a global, frenzied fan-base.
-The American poet Ezra Pound was besotted, Cole Porter penned a song which helped turn his name into a superlative, ‘You’re the top!… you’re Mussolini’ (the Duce-worshipping lyric was actually written by PG Wodehouse for the London version of ‘Anything Goes’).
+The American poet Ezra Pound was besotted, Cole Porter penned a song which helped turn his name into a superlative, ‘You’re the top!… you’re Mussolini’ (the Duce-worshipping lyric was written by PG Wodehouse for the London version of ‘Anything Goes’).
 Pope Pius gushingly IX described him as a ‘man of Providence’.
-Before he left the Italian Socialist Party even Lenin spoke approvingly of him.
+Before Benito left the Italian Socialist Party even Lenin spoke approvingly of him.

 Mussolini’s verdict was less rhapsodic: ‘He’s mad, he’s mad….
 Instead of speaking to me about current problems… he recited to me from memory his Mein Kampf, that enormous brick which I have never been able to read.’

-After his death, Mussolini’s widow Rachele was determined to have the pocket Caesar to herself as well, despite the fact that he famously met his end with his mistress.
+After his death, Mussolini’s widow Rachele was determined to have the pocket Caesar to herself as well, even though he famously met his end with his mistress.
 She claimed to have received a letter from him just before his death: ‘… I ask you to forgive all the bad things that I have involuntarily done to you.
 But you know that you have been for me the only woman that I have truly loved.
 I swear to you in front of God… this supreme moment.’
 Conveniently, she said she had subsequently destroyed the letter after ‘memorising’ its contents.

 Mussolini, in other words, is still a prisoner of love.